-The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
+The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
 In its last earnings report on April 25, 2019, Starbucks reported EPS of $0.6 versus consensus estimate of $0.56 while it missed the consensus revenue estimate by 0.04%.

 Starbucks may be at a 52-week high right now, but what might the future hold for the stock?
 A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.

-Starbucks has a Value Score of C. The stock's Growth and Momentum Scores are A and D, respectively, giving the company a VGM Score of B.
+Starbucks has a Value Score of B. The stock's Growth and Momentum Scores are A and A, respectively, giving the company a VGM Score of A.

 We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
-Fortunately, Starbucks currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.
+Fortunately, Starbucks currently has a Zacks Rank of #2 (Buy) thanks to favorable earnings estimate revisions from covering analysts.